EEEManchester/drone_build_tutorial/2_2_Simulation_ROS_Ardupilot.md

             height="300">
 </figure>

-Since we commande the drone to switch to guided mode and take off to a height of 5m with
+Since we command the drone to switch to guided mode and take off to a height of 5m with
 ```shell
     mode guided
     arm throttle